Wachira-2030/movielensrecommendationsystem/README.md

 4.Accuracy-Based on the individual features representation,despite splitting the the genre column later on,the data is all accurate

 # 4.External Data-source Validation
+GroupLens, a resaerch lab at the University of Minnesota made available thee MovieLens dataset.
+The dataset has been used in various academic publications and competitions, which further validates its credibility.
+GroupLens is a reputable source for research in the field of recommendation system.

 # 5.Data Preprocessing
+The data was individually checked for null values and for duplicates in the data.
+The datatypes of each of their columns was checked.
+Different tables were merged and their contents also checked for null values and for duplicates.
+Columns that were not important were dropped like the timestamp column.

 # 6.Exploratory Data Analysis
+EDA showed interesting insights about our dataset MovieLens. we discovered that the most number of ratings from plotting a countplot for count of ratings, were rated four out of five.
+We also observed that the distribution of the release year was at peak from the 1990s through 2000s.
+Additionally, we found out that the overall ratings of movies produced in the earlier was lower, we found out about this by plotting a correlation of the release year and ratings.
 ## a)Univariate Analysis
 This graph shows the number of movies per genre.